pyrodex/homelab-inventory/README.md

 - **Database**: SQLite database should be stored in a secure location with proper file permissions
 - **Network**: Use a reverse proxy (nginx, Traefik) with SSL/TLS for production
 - **Authentication**: Consider adding authentication for production use (not currently implemented)
-- **Rate Limiting Storage**: For production with multiple instances, use Redis instead of in-memory storage
+- **Rate Limiting Storage**: For production or multi-instance deployments, configure `RATELIMIT_STORAGE_URL` to Redis/Memcached instead of the in-memory default
 - **Secrets Management**: Use environment variables or secrets manager for sensitive configuration

 ## 🤝 Contributing